ripening blueblerries in a blueberry plant

 Pruning Your Blueberry Plants

-Plants over three years old must be pruned annually at winter time.
+Plants over three years old should be pruned annually at winter time.

 Blueberry plants can be finicky but follow the instructions and most importantly, get the pH levels of the soil right, and don’t forget to feed it.

-If you buy a plant from your garden center, ask for some advice, place it in a sheltered area in the sun, and pretty soon you’ll have gorgeous little fairy-like bell flowers turning into really tasty blueberries for you to snack on.
+If you buy a plant from your garden center, ask for some advice if you need, place it in a sheltered area in the sun, and pretty soon you’ll have gorgeous little fairy-like bell flowers turning into really tasty blueberries for you to snack on.